rLegziel/Project-1.1-GCP/README.md

 - Assign all positions formally(think of which one would you want and are a good fit).

 - Decide which path we take and start working on a unified model.

+## Meeting 3:08/10 16:15-19:15 BOU1-3 D1.227/225  BOUILLONSTRAAT 1-3 Attendees: everyone

+- rought abstract of the coloring method
+- rough abstract of the adjecency matrix